 The next stage of this project aims to support the feeling of local momentum towards carbon reduction.
 Using online resources to enable ease of peer-to-peer communications and sharing across parishes we hope to work towards our target of net zero by 2030.
 We are currently developing a portfolio of tailored webinars and workshops for parish councillors covering the subject areas that they requested from The Great Collaboration stage 1 workshops.

 The workshops / webinars will all be made available on our website and YouTube channel.

-We have just received funding from MCS to develop bespoke web resources for local parishes as an engagement tool for their communities.
+We have just received funding from MCS to develop an Online Platform for local parishes as an engagement tool for their communities.
 The locally focused websites will encourage individual households on their journey towards zero carbon, whilst guiding and supporting the development and uptake of local zero carbon initiatives.

-As councillors become increasingly aware of the vital role they have to play in the climate response HGN, Caplor Horizons, HALC and also NALC are pooling understanding, contacts, expertise and resource to develop a facility that will be responsive to local needs, and supportive of future carbon reduction planning.
+As councillors become increasingly aware of the vital role they have to play in the climate response HGN, Caplor Horizons, Herefordshire Association of Local Councillors (HALC) and also The National Association of Local Councillors (NALC) are pooling understanding, contacts, expertise and resource to develop a facility that will be responsive to local needs, and supportive of future carbon reduction planning.